 Liquid funds are Debt Mutual Funds that invest in very short-term money market instruments such as treasury bills, government securities, and other such similar instruments, that hold a low amount of risk.
 They invest in securities with a residual maturity of up to 91 days.
 Liquid Funds do not have a lock-in period and do not charge exit loads.

-Investors can earn returns in the range of 7%-9%.
+Investors can earn approximately 7% return from their investment in Liquid Funds.
 The minimum amount required to start investing in Liquid Funds is Rs.
 100. There are no minimum or maximum time period.

 3. Investing in Digital Gold